 What Are AI Evals?

 “AI evals” is one of those phrases that gets thrown around in every AI product meeting, but ask ten people what it means and you’ll get ten different answers, half of them vague, the other half suspiciously buzzwordy.
-Yet, if you’re building, shipping, or scaling anything with LLMs, agents, or generative AI, your ability to evaluate is the difference between a demo that dazzles and a product that actually delivers.
+Yet, if you’re building, shipping, or scaling anything with LLMs, your ability to evaluate is the difference between a demo that dazzles and a product that actually delivers.

 So, what are AI evals, really?
 Why do they matter?
 And how do you move from “I think it works” to “I know it works, and here’s the proof”?
-Let’s break it down, with a healthy dose of real-world insight, a dash of skepticism, and a roadmap for doing it right.

-The Real Definition: Evals as the Compass, Not the Map
+Evals as the Compass, Not the Map

-At their core, AI evals are structured, repeatable processes for measuring the quality, reliability, and safety of your AI system.
+At their core, AI evals are structured, repeatable processes for measuring the quality, reliability, and safety of your AI applications.
 But here’s the catch: there’s no universal recipe.
 The right eval for a medical summarizer is wildly different from what you’d use for a creative writing bot or a customer support agent.

 The Anatomy of a Good Eval (And Why Most Teams Get It Wrong)